timvisee/ffsend/README.md

 #### Linux: Nix package
 _Note: The Nix package is currently not automatically updated, therefore it might be slightly outdated.
-Open an issue if you believe an important new feature is missing._
+Open an issue if you believe an important update is missing._

 ```bash
 nix-channel --update